H0PP3R/www.edenjia.com/README.md

 # Portfolio Webapp

-Created using ReactJS, automated CI/CD and deployed on AWS.
+Created using ReactJS, automated CI/CD and hosted on AWS.

 ## Developer Instructions